 We have a small but dedicated group, and you are welcome to attend a Children’s Liturgy of the Word on Sunday mornings to see if God is calling you to this ministry.

-Youth Protections Clearances are required for this ministry which is offered during the Sunday morning masses at 8:00 and 10:30am.
+Youth Protections Clearances are required for this ministry which is offered during the Sunday morning masses at 10:30am.

 Extraordinary Ministers of Holy Communion

 The Eucharist is Jesus who gives himself entirely to us, feeding on Him and abiding in Him through Eucharistic communion – if we do so in faith – transforms our lives into a gift to God and to our brothers and sisters.